cbnventures/ntfy-reverse-proxy/README.md

 1. Run `npm install` inside the project directory.
 2. Rename the `wrangler-sample.toml` file to `wrangler.toml`.
 3. Read these [instructions](#configuration) to customize the proxy.
-4. Run `npm authorize` to authorize your Cloudflare connection.
+4. Run `npm run authorize` to authorize your Cloudflare connection.
-5. Finally, run `npm deploy` to deploy your changes.
+5. Finally, run `npm run deploy` to deploy your changes.

 ## Configuration
 Here is an example of how the `wrangler.toml` file for this reverse proxy should be configured: